secretnamebasis/secret-site/README.md

 ./secret-site
 ```
 ## Development/Testing
-The `DERO` `simulator` runs in the background for all developemnt and testing environments
+The `DERO` `simulator` runs in the background for all developemnt and testing environments.

 ### `dev`
 Any `env` but `prod` runs app without TLS.
 Use parse flags to customize your development environment.